-The terebinth is a shrub with shiny leaves; always associated with Sicily and the Mediterranean countryside, from east to west.
-Planeta’s Terebinto is a single-variety Grillo, aromatic and intense as the best versions of this Sicilian vine, originating in the middle of the 19th century from the hybridisation of Zibibbo and Catarratto.
+Terebinto is a shrub with shiny leaves; always associated with Sicily and the Mediterranean countryside, from east to west.
+Planeta’s Terebinto is a single-variety Grillo, cultivated according to the criteria of sustainability and organicity: aromatic and intense as the best versions of this Sicilian vine, originating in the middle of the 19th century from the hybridisation of Zibibbo and Catarratto.

 Territories & Wineries

 |2016||Guida Espresso||Tra i migliori 100 “Vini da comprare”|